alban-read/M1-MICRO-FORTH/dumbint.md

 Should read index 2 of test

-ARRAYS are given space from the ALLOT stack.
+ARRAYS are taking space from the ALLOT stack.
 The space used is static and not recoverable, it is not a heap.

 ARRAY allocates 64 bit cells to the array.
 Use other words for smaller cells.

+Other arrays include

+WARRAY (4 bytes)

+HWARRAY (2 bytes)

+CARRAY (1 bytes)

 ### STRINGs